Eelis/GrappleMap/doc/web-editor.md

 (i.e. one that is at a connecting position) are only local if they are mere reorientations.

-A _mere reorientation_ is defined as a rotation, a mirror operation, a mere swapping of the players, or a simultaneous horizontal move of all of the two players' joints.
+A _mere reorientation_ is defined as a mirror operation, a player swap, or a rotation or horizontal translation of all of the two players' joints simultaneously.

 ### Identity transitions